geneticsjesse/GeneticsJesse.github.io/_pages/cv.md

 Work experience
 ======
+* 2020 – pres: Wildlife Research Biologist - Ministry of Natural Resources and Forestry (MNRF), Ontario, Canada
+  *	Genome assembly of Glaucomys spp.
+  *	Work with government scientists to trap and collar/tag white-tailed deer and flying squirrels and generate associated microsatellite data

-* 2018-2020: Graduate Teaching Assistant
-  * Departments of Forensic Science and Biology at Trent University, Ontario, Canada
+* 2018-2020: Graduate Teaching Assistant - Departments of Forensic Science and Biology at Trent University, Ontario, Canada
   * Courses taught: Applied Molecular Genetics, Population Genetics, Scientific Methodology in Forensic Science
   * Key duties: Led seminars to groups of 20-30 students, graded presentations, essays, and other methods of assessment.
 Worked with students on an individual basis to assess specific requirements and issues

-* 2018-Pres: Sales and Customer Service Agent
-  * Trent University Athletic Centre
-  * Key duties: Ensured high levels of customer service through thorough knowledge of programs and offerings and resolved customer concerns.
-Assisted with training new staff, ensured safety and security of patrons

 * 2017-2018: Research Technician
   * Department of Integrative Biology, University of Guelph, Ontario, Canada